TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

    The following sub-properties are available and have stdWrap functionality:

+   -  :ts:`path`:
-   - :ts:`path`: Path to the icon set.
-Default is :file:`typo3/gfx/fileicons/`.
+            Path to the icon set.
+            Default is :file:`typo3/sysext/frontend/Resources/Public/Icons/FileIcons/` since TYPO3 v7.
+            Before the default has been :file:`typo3/gfx/fileicons/`.

    -  :ts:`ext`: File extension of icons.
 Default is :file:`.gif`.

    -  :ts:`widthAttribute`: Width of the icons in pixels.
 Default: 18

    -  :ts:`heightAttribute` Height of the icons in pixels.
 Default: 16